 A design-driven process works beautifully with a new project but not in preservation, as a design-driven process requires imposing pre-conceived ideas on the job at hand.
 With conservation, that is the last thing you want.
 An open mind and adaptive process are crucial.
 Where the goal is to preserve, respect for the existing structure must be a starting point in investigating every aspect.
 Iconoplast painstakingly goes through every detail to understand what is there and how every element is related.
 A failure to do so can end up with considerable errors.

 To accomplish our means we use the methodology pioneered by Morgan Philips in the 1970s: the use of acrylics in plaster conservation to complete application, a standard for repair that still exists today.
-Our HPCS process is a sequence of steps that involve consolidation and reattachment procedures for delaminated and friable plaster on wood lath, including recreation of missing plaster keys, using acrylics.
+Our Acrylic Applications systems process (HPCS product application) is a sequence of steps that involve consolidation and reattachment procedures for delaminated and friable plaster on wood lath, including recreation of missing plaster keys, using acrylics.
 The steps we follow: